TalayRuk/dotNetCore-Lesson-/readme.md

 run dotNet watch run

 ```
+## How Kestrel works
+- Browser make a call to IIS -> to Kestrel(to reload page) <-connect to dotNetCore

-## more info go to dot.Net documentation
+## more info go to .Net documentation

 # Visual Studio Keyboard Shortcuts
 | Command | Key